 If reading history doesn’t make you want to swear like a mom with a red-wine hangover walking barefoot through a LEGO-filled living room, then you’re not reading the right history.
-This is the hilarious, sweary, and irreverent guide to world history you never knew you needed.
+Get BOTH volumes of the hilarious, sweary, and irreverent guides to world history you never knew you needed.

 Nazis are bad.
 The worst kind of bad.
 There are no very fine people among them.
 If you disagree, you won’t like this book.
 Also, fuck you.